 Some visitors might see Rabat as an add-on to Mdina, even as a suburb.
 Yet, you will find beautiful streets with shops and quaint town houses that certainly deserves more attention.

 There is also a vast network of catacombs and the Roman Villa and Museum is a wonderful example of the remains of this villa.

 The hilltop town of Mellieha Bay looks down on Malta’s biggest sandy beach … no wonder it was the choice of stay during our second visit!

 Close to Mellieha Bay is Popeye Village, where the 1980 film Popeye has taken place.
 In this film, the late Robin Williams starred as Popeye and Shelley Duvall as Olive Oyl.
 We will take you on a tour through this village in a future post.

 GOZO (sister island of Malta)

-Yes, just 25km (15 miles) further from Malta, a ferry will transport visitors to Gozo.
+Just 25km (15 miles) further from Malta, a ferry will transport visitors to Gozo.
 Another small island (a quarter of the size of Malta), but an absolute gem and worth a visit.

 There is another tiny island close to Malta, namely Comino.
-With its handful of resident families, the atmosphere and landscape on Comino is that of a deserted, but very beautiful island – the perfect spot for bathing.
+With its handful of resident families, the atmosphere and landscape on Comino is that of a deserted, but very beautiful island – the perfect spot for sunbathing.

-And this is Malta in a nutshell … but there are so much more to ‘tell and show’!
+This is Malta in a nutshell … but there are so much more to ‘tell and show’!